 - Quick and Easy! - Made all in one-pot on the stovetop, this soup allows you to chop and drop, with everything simmered together in just 40 minutes!
 A few simple ingredients bring that rustic Tuscan flavor!

-- If you Love this Soup, try my Pasta Fagioli Soup, Sausage White Bean Cassoulet, and this Orzo Butternut Squash and Spinach Soup!
+- If you Love this Soup, try my Sausage Gnocchi Soup, Pasta Fagioli Soup, and this Italian Sausage White Bean Soup with Pasta!

 Jump to: